 We believe that these themes are broad enough to encourage anyone from any field to participate in our conversation.
 Everyone who wants a chance to present will be able to do so.
 We hear the presentations in a serial manner, and then we engage in conversation and dialogue.

-- Each person has up to 10 minutes to present.
+- Each person who decides to present the article they're reading has up to 10 minutes to present.

 1. What is the purpose of the reading and the apparent main focus of the article or book?